 The Responsible Party will protect and carefully preserve all land boundary and City survey control monuments until the owner's authorized registered land surveyor has referenced their location for replacement.
 All monuments disturbed or removed by the Responsible Party through negligence or carelessness on his part or on the part of his employees or subcontractors will be replaced by a land surveyor registered in the State of Colorado, at the Responsible Party's expense.
 The Responsible Party will be responsible for the repair of any damage or destruction of property resulting from neglect, misconduct, or omission in his manner or method of execution or non-execution of the work or caused by defective work or the use of unsatisfactory materials.
 The Responsible Party will restore such property to a condition equal to or better than that existing before such damage or injury was done by repairing, rebuilding, or replacing it as may be directed by the City, or they will otherwise make good such damage or destruction in a manner acceptable to the City.
-The Responsible Party will be responsible for their subcontractors.
+The Responsible Party will be responsible for the repair of underground pipes, wires or conduits damaged by them or their subcontractors.